 Broken Base: Small one going on between the Woolseyized versions of the songs from Silver Star Story Complete and the more faithful retranslated versions from Silver Star Harmony.
-Just about every video of the songs posted on youtube tends to degenerate into a debate between purists and fans of woolseyism at some point.
+The comment section for just about every video of the songs posted on youtube tends to degenerate into a debate between purists and fans of woolseyism at some point.

 Evil Is Sexy: Oh, yes.
 Xenobia is all about this.
 Luna gets this treatment, too, and in the remakes Royce and Phacia join in.
 Also, Ghaleon.

 Game Breaker: Alex in the original Lunar: The Silver Star.
 By the end of the game, he will have the highest HP, MP, physical damage, magic damage, defense, and is a decent healer.

 White Dragon Protect in the remakes is pretty costly to cast, but defends each party member from one attack.
 In Harmony, Mia's Limit Break is even worse as it protects each member from multiple attacks, not just one.

 The final boss viciously punishes you if you get complacent with Mist Barrier, though.
 Use it, and he uses an attack called Blast Loci on the last turn it's active.
 What does it do?
 It makes the next spell he cast change into one that does 1,200 HP of damage.
 For comparison, Kyle's HP at the level cap (the highest in the game) is 276.
 There is no way not to die from this.